 This report outlines the activities of the NPMs during the reporting period 1 July 2018 – 30 June 2019.
 Examples of NPM insights featured in this report include:

 Further development of the Office of the Children’s Commissioner inspection domain Responsiveness to Mokopuna Māori.
-This domain assesses the Governments responsibilities under the Treaty of Waitangi to partner with, protect and ensure participation for Māori.
+This domain assesses the Government’s responsibilities under the Treaty of Waitangi to partner with, protect and ensure participation for Māori.
 In the reporting period, mokopuna Māori made up 62% of the children and young people in Oranga Tamariki care and protection residences and 73% of the youth justice residential population.
-The Office of the Children’s Commissioner advocate strongly for services and policies that reduce inequalities and outcomes for mokopuna Māori.
+The Office of the Children’s Commissioner advocates strongly for services and policies that reduce inequalities and improve outcomes for mokopuna Māori.

 The Chief Ombudsman remains concerned that the growing prison population is resulting in a high percentage of prisoners being transferred out of their home region, compromising access to legal representation and whānau.
 Time out of cell for many prisoners and access to timely case management was poor.
 Facilities for intellectual disabilities inspected were no longer fit for purpose, and the high occupancy levels in mental health units was detrimental to providing optimal nursing care.